zolotas4/VersionControlLecture/README.md

 git commit -m "Creation of the Readme file"
 ~~~

-Where "Creation of the Readmin file" is a short description of what are the changes that we are about to commit to the repository.
+Where "Creation of the Readme file" is a short description of what are the changes that we are about to commit to the repository.
 In this case just the fact that we created the Readme file.

 You can now check the `git log` to see the history of your repository.